barafael/mutate3.py/README.md

 ------------
 python mutate3.py <file-to-mutate.c> [output-mutant-file-name.c]

-* Works better if comments are removed (decomment tool or gcc) and code is indented (indent tool)
+* Comments are automatically removed from the mutant by invoking cpp.
+It is possible to skip that step, but then this tool might introduce mutations in comments.